 Give yourself some time to come to terms with the news.
 Some people tell their family and friends straight away, others wait.
 Do what is comfortable.
 But do take time to overcome the initial shock and begin to see how you can move on.

 Seek information out at your own pace.
 Be selective.
 Reading everything you can find about chronic pain may be upsetting and overwhelming.
-Use trusted websites and recommended books and the quarterly CPI newsletter is a very useful source of information.
+Use trusted websites and recommended books and the CPI newsletter is a very useful source of information.

 Speak to a Professional